chloeloveland/obsidian-backup/Submittables/1033 Coursework 1.md

 ### Part d
 ```
-SELECT email
+SELECT *
-FROM busstops
+FROM busstop
-JOIN route ON busstops.
+JOIN route ON route.start = busstop.ID OR route.destination = busstop.ID
 WHERE description LIKE '%ESTATE%'
+JOIN operator ON operator.;
 ```